EduardoArayaNubox/rush-monorepo-boilerplate/README.md

 ### Replace the placeholders

-Search this repository, case insensitively, for the whole word `template`.
+* Search this repository, case insensitively, for the whole word `template`.
   Pretty much every single instance you find of that string needs to be replaced.

-Also search for files that have `template` in their name, they almost certainly need to be renamed.
+* Also search for files that have `template` in their name, they almost certainly need to be renamed.

-You may wish to rename the `service` package to have a more descriptive name.
+* You may wish to rename the `service` package to have a more descriptive name.
+* Make sure the copyright date in `LICENSE` is up to date.

 ### Update `infrastructure`